The UX of a Banana – Understanding What UX Design is All About

 Sure, there are fruits much prettier than bananas, but being aesthetically pleasing is a different kind of design.

 There are also fruits that have better nutritional value, but if nutrition were the only important part we might as well just take a vitamin.

 And there are definitely fruits that taste better than bananas, but taste is just one sense to experience a piece of fruit.

 UX design is about the entire experience from start to finish of consuming the product.

 Watermelons, cantaloupe, and honeydew are large and heavy.
 Just bringing them from the store is a chore.

 The range of berries all are small, but so delicate you need proper containers to transport them.

 Apples, pears, plums and peaches – if we’re not talking about their seeds, don’t forget you have to clean them before the first bite.

-The entire line up of citrus fruits are mess.
+The entire lineup of citrus fruits is a mess.
 Pomegranates are a pain to prepare.
 Do I need to go on?